co-cart/cocart-products/README.md

 Download the latest release and upload to your WordPress dashboard via the plugins page and then activate.

+## Contributing to CoCart Products

+If you have a patch or have stumbled upon an issue with CoCart Products, you can contribute this back to the code.
+Please read the [contributor guidelines](https://github.com/co-cart/cocart-products/blob/master/.github/CONTRIBUTING.md) for more information how you can do this.

 ---

 ## License